Looking For A Nude Vacation This Winter? Try One of These Excellent Naturist Resorts

 There are few year-round resorts in the northeast, and of those, some are only open to members in the off-season.
 Penn Sylvan Nudist Resort / Health Society (PSHS) is one club that’s open to non-members and has indoor facilities all in one building – a heated pool, whirlpool and sauna.
 If you get overheated, you can always step outside and even frolic naked in the snow if that’s your thing.

 PSHS is about a 2.5 hour drive from NYC and 1-1.5 hour drive from Philly.
 If it’s your first visit, we recommend calling ahead of time.

 Club website: http://pennsylvan.org

-This is an upscale but cozy clothing-optional inn / nudist resort located in the beautiful Vermont countryside.
+An upscale, but cozy, clothing-optional inn / nudist resort, Abbot’s Glenn is located in the beautiful Vermont countryside.
 With its own cross-country ski trails and close proximity to Mount Snow and Berkshire East Mountain Resort, this is a great place to go if you like skiing, snowboarding or snow tubing.
 After a day of winter sports, you can replenish with a gourmet meal and warm up in the hot tub or sauna.
 They also host special events for holiday weekends so check their calendar.